WenshuaiJiangCorn/sl-experiment-wj/README.md

 designed to be reused in any other context.
 See the [data acquisition systems](#data-acquisition-systems) section for more details on currently supported acquisition systems.

+Note, the rest of this ReadMe assumes familiarity with the procedures, experiments, and tools used in the Sun lab to acquire scientific data.
+See our [publications](https://neuroai.github.io/sunlab/publications) before reading further, if you are not familiar with the work done in the lab.

 ___

 ## Table of Contents